Alexa, what are some good date night ideas for me and my Valentine?

 If you want your content to appear in search results conducted by voice search, you have to have a mobile friendly platform.
 But mobile friendliness goes beyond having a website that’s responsive.
 It has to feel good to read and consume your content on smaller screens.
 This requires you to use your own discretion.
 If you have pop-ups that hover over your content, you probably should reconsider that lead generation approach.
 If you have a design that’s hard to navigate, you might want to shuffle some things around to make it easier to maneuver on-the-go.

-It Boils Down to Experience
+Writing for Voice Search Boils Down to Experience

 Ultimately, it’s about giving your reader the best experience possible, so you can see the best results possible from your content.
 This means you have to speak their language and reply back in a way that feels conversational.
 Do this on a platform that’s a delight to consume instead of a chore, and you’ll boost your chances of showing up more often as voice search becomes more advanced and more commonly used.